realness-online/web/docs/architecture.md

 ![Realness](../src/style/icons.svg)

-The server is as static as possible leaving all of the heavy lifting to be done at the edge on the device.
-The application is a serverless, progressive web app with performance on par with native applicaions.
+Most of the application is a static Progressive web app.
+All of the heavy lifting is done at the edge on device.
+The server handles authorization and storage.

 ## Birds Eye View

-We make heavy use of Vue.js, Firebase Auth and Storage, and Stylus for the user experience.
-Data is stored first to localStorage with large files and relationship data living in indexdb.
-The server is a directory of html files based on phone numbers.
+We use Vue.js, workers, Firebase Auth & Storage, Stylus, and a ton CSS queries.
+Data is stored to localStorage with large files and relationship data stored to indexdb.

+## Goals
-- It's production ready
+- It's best practices
-- It's fast to use
+- It's fast
 - It's cheap to run
 - The data it makes is yours